This post may contain affiliate links. Read our disclosure policy here.

 How to Make Banana Blueberry Muffins

 While the oven preheats, grease or line a muffin pan.
-Then, mash the bananas until they have a puree-like texture. - Combine
+Then, mash the bananas until they have a puree-like texture. - Make the batter.

-Place the mashed bananas in a bowl and add the egg.
-Whisk, add sugar and butter, and mix again to combine.
+Whisk the mashed bananas with the egg.
+Then, add sugar and butter, and mix.
 In another bowl, combine flour, baking soda, baking powder, and salt.
-I like to use different bowls so all the muffins rise evenly. - Add the blueberries
+Finally, combine both and fold the blueberries gently. - Fill and bake.

-In the oven, they go until the tops are golden and a toothpick inserted in the middle comes out clean. - Wait!
+Fill the muffin pan and bake the muffins until the tops are golden and a toothpick inserted in the middle comes out clean.
+Allow them to cool down for a few minutes before serving.

 Tips and Tricks for the Perfect Muffin

-As you can see, these banana blueberry muffins are very simple.
-With the following baking tips and tricks, you’ll make sure they turn out perfect every time:
+With the following baking tips and tricks, you’ll make sure these banana blueberry muffins turn out perfect every time:

 Ingredients at room temperature yield an even and smooth batter that makes muffins soft and airy.
 This doesn’t apply to frozen blueberries; you can add them frozen.